 Manufacturers are rarely shy about touting lumens on their packaging.
 A lumens count is useful to know, but it is just one of several factors that tell a headlamp's complete story.

 Lumens tell you how brightly a headlamp glows (at its source), but not how far it goes (to a surface you want illuminated).
 This is a headlamp's fundamental purpose—to channel light to a target area.

 Headlamps are tested to determine how far (in meters) they can project usable light, defined as the light cast by a full moon on a clear night.
 In the lighting industry this is known as the "moonlight standard," which is especially relevant to outdoor adventurers.

 The light of a full moon is considered sufficient light for a person to navigate cautiously but safely through outdoor terrain.

 To meet that standard, a light meter must be placed on a surface and register a minimum reading of 0.25 lux (the light intensity of a full moon).
 Lux is a measure of light where it falls on a surface that it illuminates.

 To envision how beam distance is tested, imagine a headlamp with fresh batteries attached to a fixed position.
 It is switched on, placed on its highest mode, and a light meter (technically known as a lux meter) is moved further and further until the meter, measuring the center of the headlamp's beam, registers 0.25 lux.
 That is a headlamp's maximum beam distance (which slowly grows progressively shorter as batteries are drained).
-This number is usually prominently displayed somewhere on packaging.
-Some brands also display beam distance numbers for lower-intensity settings.

 Here is where headlamp makers part company with the ANSI/NEMA test standard.
 That standard declares batteries reach an exhausted state when a light can produce only 10% of its original light output (when batteries were fresh).
 This is usually determined with a measuring sphere.